Diamond Jenness: Copper Inuit subgroups studied by Jenness

-Origin of the Copper Eskimos and their copper culture
+Origin of the Copper Inuit and their copper culture

 In his article in Geographical Review, Jenness described how the Copper Inuit are more closely related to tribes of the east and southeast in comparison to western cultural groups, basing his conclusion on archaeological remains, materials used for housing, weapons, utensils, art, tattoos, customs, traditions, religion, and also linguistic patterns.
-He also considered how the dead are handled: whether they are covered by stone or wood, without any artifacts, as in the west, or “as in the east, laid out on the surface of the ground, unprotected but with replicas of their clothing and miniature implements placed beside them.”.
+He also considered how the dead are handled: whether they are covered by stone or wood, without any artifacts, as in the west, or "as in the east, laid out on the surface of the ground, unprotected but with replicas of their clothing and miniature implements placed beside them.".

 Jenness characterized the "Copper Eskimos" as being in a pseudo-metal stage, in between the Stone and Iron Ages, because this cultural group treated copper as simply a malleable stone which is hammered into tools and weapons.
 He discussed whether the use of copper arose independently with different cultural groups or in one group and was then "borrowed" by others.
-Jenness goes on to explain that indigenous communities began to use copper first and following this, the Inuit adopted it.
+Jenness goes on to explain that indigenous communities began to use copper first and following this, Inuit adopted it.
 He cited the fact that slate was previously used among Inuit and was replaced by copper at a later time after the indigenous communities had begun to use it.

-The work of Diamond Jenness contributed significantly to the understanding of how migration patterns influence cultural practices and the transitions from one culture into another.

 First World War

 The scientific members of the Canadian Arctic Expedition completed their mission and left the north in 1916.
-Jenness was assigned an office in the Victoria Museum of Ottawa and instructed to write up his expedition findings.
-After six months of feverishly working on his collections, notes, and initial reports for the government, Jenness, concerned about the events in Europe, enlisted in the World War 1 and served in France and Belgium.
+Jenness was assigned an office in the Victoria Museum (now the Canadian Museum of Nature) of Ottawa and instructed to write up his expedition findings.
+After six months of feverishly working on his collections, notes, and initial reports for the government, Jenness, concerned about the events in Europe, enlisted in the Canadian Expeditionary Force and served in France and Belgium as a gunner in the field artillery.
 Being of slight build and short of stature, he was assigned to duties other than direct combat.

 Field work and writing

-In December, 1918, Jenness applied and received military leave to finish writing his Papau studies report in Oxford, (delayed due his having joined the CAE and then the war).
+In December 1918, Jenness applied and received military leave to finish writing his Papua studies report in Oxford, (delayed due his having joined the CAE and then the war).
 While in Oxford, he received word that his unit was one of the first to be sent home from the war.
-Jenness returned to Ottawa in March, 1919, and the next month married his fiancé, Eileen Bleakney.
-After their honeymoon in New Zealand, Jenness set about writing up his Arctic reports, and produced eight government reports in five volumes, totaling 1,368 pages.
-Richling states: “The scientific results of the Canadian Arctic Expedition filled fifteen volumes.
-One-third of them contained the product of Jenness's investigations.”
+Jenness returned to Ottawa in March 1919, and the next month married his fiancé, Eileen Bleakney.
+After their honeymoon in New Zealand, Jenness set about writing up his Arctic reports, and produced eight government reports in five volumes, totalling 1,368 pages.
+Richling states: "The scientific results of the Canadian Arctic Expedition filled fifteen volumes.
+One-third of them contained the product of Jenness's investigations."